Delhi govt will use PUSA technique to reduce need for stubble-burning: Kejriwal | Headlines

 Delhi govt will use PUSA technique to reduce need for stubble-burning: Kejriwal

+Kejriwal said the government will set up the entire spraying system through tractors on fields and farmers will not have to pay for it.
+Explaining how it will work, he said that after around 15-20 days, the stubble will soften and convert into manure.
+The scientists have informed that once the stubble converts into manure, it will improve the fertility and productivity of the land, the chief minister said, adding that burning the stubble kills useful bacteria in the soil.

+"The entire cost of the implementation of this project in Delhi is less than Rs 20 lakh.
+We have made all arrangements for the implementation of this system in Delhi," he added.
+Kejriwal expressed hope that other states will also try and implement this system as much as possible.

-Kejriwal said he had also written to the Centre urging it to ensure that other state governments also implement this solution.
-Stubble burning is a major cause of pollution in Delhi-NCR every year, especially in the winter months.
+"I have also written a letter to the central government in this regard, requesting them to implement this system in other states to whatever extent it is possible," he added.
+Stubble-burning is a major cause of pollution in Delhi-NCR, especially in winter months.

+In the month of October, the entire northern region of India is troubled with the smoke that covers the belt due to crop stubble burning, the chief minister said.
+Delhi and other cities have to suffer from the smoke, but the farmers forced to burn the stubble and their villages are the ones who have to suffer the most, he said.

 - READ MORE ON: